 - Have smoked an average of 1 pack a day for 20 years or what comes out as the same number of cigarettes.
 For example, you could have smoked 2 packs a day for 10 years or a half pack a day for 40 years.

-MSK generally recommends that you do not get screened if you have a severe disease.
-This disease must be so severe that it is very hard for you to have more testing and treatment.
+MSK generally recommends that you do not get screened if you have a disease or illness so severe that it would be very hard for you to have more testing and treatment.